-* Dollar broadly supported on revived Fed tapering expectations
+* Dollar broadly supported on revived Fed tapering

 * Yen near 2-month low vs dollar on rise in U.S. bond yields